containers/toolbox/CONTRIBUTING.md

   own. **Beware**, maintainers still don't have a clear idea of how the image infrastructure should look like.
 - Write documentation - Some functions in Toolbx's code don't have comments and it's not very clear what they do.
-Toolbx has it's [documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/) hosted by Fedora.
+Toolbx has its [documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/) hosted by Fedora.
 It's not very large and could use some attention.
 - Hack on the code and share the result - Seriously!
 Sometimes random ideas are the best.